towolf/towolf.github.com/docs/PsychGLImageProcessing/DisplayUndistortionHalfCylinder.markdown

 DisplayUndistortionHalfCylinder\(\[calibfilename\]\[, screenid\]\);

-Prepare display calibration file for projection of a flat screen image to a half\-cylindrical projection surface.
+Prepare display calibration file for projection of a flat screen image to a half-cylindrical projection surface.

-The script displays a calibration grid on screen 'screenid' \(or the auto\-selected screen if this parameter is omitted\).
+The script displays a calibration grid on screen 'screenid' \(or the auto-selected screen if this parameter is omitted\).
 Use the keys mentioned below to modify the grid until it is optimally aligned with your cylindrical projection surface.
-Save the final calibration settings to file 'calibfilename' \(or an auto\-selected default filename, if parameter is omitted\) by pressing the 's' key.
+Save the final calibration settings to file 'calibfilename' \(or an auto-selected default filename, if parameter is omitted\) by pressing the 's' key.
 Exit the procedure via pressing the ESCape key.